huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_whitelist.md

     If omitted, the provider-level region will be used.
     Changing this creates a new whitelist.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the whitelist.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new whitelist.

 * `listener_id` - (Required, String, ForceNew) The Listener ID that the whitelist will be associated with.
 Changing this creates a new whitelist.

 * `enable_whitelist` - (Optional, Bool) Specify whether to enable access control.